arivarton/mtorrentd/README.md

 ###### Examples
 `mtorrentd thepiratebay 'Mr Robot ' -x -p 5`
 ##### -r
 The -r parameter is for regex and will restrict the found torrents based on it.
+Regex defaults to ignore case in mtorrentd.
 ###### Examples
-`mtorrentd thepiratebay 'Mr Robot' -x -r '.*[sS]02.*'`
+`mtorrentd thepiratebay 'Mr Robot' -x -r '.*s02.*'`
 ##### -d
 Override the download directory.
 ###### Examples